theashumishra/temprature-converter/README.md

 Celsius to farenheit converter and vice versa
-A webpage designed using html,css abd js.
+A webpage designed using html,css and js.
 # temprature-converter